adi4777/elevator-system/README.md

 - Direction: the direction of the request- Up/Down

-The application flow is controlled by two services: BuidlingService and ElevatorService.
+The application flow is controlled by two services: BuildingService and ElevatorService.

 The **BuildingService** starts simulation and runs two tasks: GenerateRandomRequests and ProcessRequests.